jhspetersson/fselect/README.md

 Find special files:

-    fselect name from /usr/bin where suid = true fselect path from /tmp where is_pipe = true fselect path from /tmp where is_socket = 1
+    fselect name from /usr/bin where suid
+    fselect path from /tmp where is_pipe
+    fselect path from /tmp where is_socket

 Find files with xattrs, check if particular xattr exists, or get its value: